French Parliament Backs Bill Against Hair Discrimination Affecting Black Women - UrduPoint

 The bill was approved in the lower house National Assembly with 44 votes in favour and two against.
 It will now head to the upper Senate where the right has the majority and the vote's outcome is much less certain.

-Serva, who also included discrimination suffered by blondes and redheads in his proposal, points to an American study stating that a quarter of black women polled said they had been ruled out for jobs because of how they wore their hair at the job interview.
+Serva, who also included discrimination suffered by blondes, redheads and bald men in his proposal, points to an American study stating that a quarter of black women polled said they had been ruled out for jobs because of how they wore their hair at the job interview.

 Such statistics are hard to come by in France, which bans the compilation of personal data that mention a person's race or ethnic background on the basis of the French Republic's "universalist" principles.